avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 - A [GitHub](https://github.com) account.

-Outstatic uses GitHub Oauth for authentication.
-Before we start you'll need to create a GitHub OAuth app:
+Before we start, you need to setup GitHub Authentication on your project.
+Outstatic works with GitHub Oauth or GitHub Applications for authentication but GitHub Oauth is easier to setup.
+The documentation for GitHub Application is available [here](/docs/github-applications).
+Let's create a GitHub OAuth Application:

 - First go to the "Register a new OAuth application" page on GitHub by [clicking here](https://github.com/settings/applications/new).